 Justice and accountability are necessary for Libya’s progress toward peace.
 Until the justice sector institutions are fully functional, it is important to support Libyan citizens to find alternative (informal) justice paths.

-Our activities in Libya aim to ensure that Libyan civil society and justice sector actors are better able to promote human rights culture and are better prepared for transitional justice processes.
-Our work focuses on:
+Our activities in Libya aimed to ensure that Libyan civil society and justice sector actors were better able to promote human rights culture and are better prepared for transitional justice processes.
+Our work focused on:

 Our Members and Partners

-Our role is to coordinate our members, national and international partners, to avoid duplication of efforts, to ensure cost-efficiency and to report to donors.
+Our role was to coordinate our members, national and international partners, to avoid duplication of efforts, to ensure cost-efficiency and to report to donors.

-Part of our three-year ILAC MENA regional programme, the activities in Libya are implemented by our members American Bar Association Rule Of Law Initiative and Public International Law & Policy Group.
+Part of our three-year ILAC MENA regional programme, the activities in Libya were implemented by our members American Bar Association Rule Of Law Initiative and Public International Law & Policy Group.

-Additionally, ILAC is the point of contact for the donor – the Swedish International Development Cooperation Agency.
+Additionally, ILAC was the point of contact for the donor – the Swedish International Development Cooperation Agency.